Steve Paxton: The Initiation of Contact Improvisation

 For more from Steve about the small dance see Steve Paxton's Small Dance Notes

 On the 50th anniversary of contact Improv's development, the guy who initiated CI reflects on where it started for him.
 This is copied from an openly available Contact Quarterly article .
-It eloquently conveys how attention is at the core of this practice.

 This article is copied from a Contact Quarterly article and is copyright © Contact Collaborations, Inc.